 - Target population: school or community group of high school students (minimum 25 students/participants).
 We target primarily high school students but you can work with younger students.

 Note: Your target population can be any combination of non-disabled and disabled individuals.
 This grant program will focus on disability biomechanics through the science shown in the NBD event and does not require that visitors be disabled.

-- Description of NBD event: briefly describe your planned activities.
+- Description of NBD event: briefly describe your planned activities and how they are focused on disability biomechanics.
 Your event can be live, virtual or a hybrid combination.

 - Additional information pertinent to your situation.

-Eligibility requirements: Graduate student enrolled in M.S. or Ph.D. program in Biomechanics or a related field at any university worldwide and working in the area of disability biomechanics.
+Eligibility requirements: Graduate student enrolled in M.S. or Ph.D. or equivalent programs in Biomechanics or a related field at any university worldwide and working in the area of disability biomechanics.
 Willingness to: